ABOUT THE KEAC

 Impact Assessment Seminar and Community Workshops

-Currently the working group is hosting impact assessment community workshops aimed at increasing awareness of impact assessment processes and discussing how communities wish to engage and be equipped to participate in these processes.
-A fist workshop was held in Kuujjuaarapik on June 11, 2025, and a second in Kuujjuaq on October 7, 2025.
-A third workshop is planned for Quaqtaq in February 2026.
-For more information, please contact the KEAC secretariat at keac-ccek@krg.ca.
+The KEAC, Makivvik and the Naskapi Nation of Kawawachikamach recently co-hosted impact assessment community workshops aimed at increasing awareness of impact assessment processes and discussing how communities wish to engage and be equipped to participate in these processes.
+A fist workshop was held in Kuujjuaarapik on June 11, 2025, a second in Kuujjuaq on October 7, 2025 and a third workshop Quaqtaq on February 12, 2026.
+A report regarding what was heard during the workshops is currently being drafted and will be published summer 2026.